suraj-mac/django-coding-challenge/README.md

 There are open GitHub issues with user reports and feature requests that need to be addressed.
 Please create a pull request that addresses these issues.

+Along with the open GitHub issues, some files you interact with are in dire need of refactoring because they do not adhere to the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) or good desgin in general.
+Using class inheritance is a good approach and is strongly encouraged during this refactoring.

 We have included a sqlite (`db.sqlite3`) database that has been prepopulated with random data.
 The library and code to generate this test data is provided below.

 ## Test Data Generation Process